 I am learning to live untethered from both what has already happened and what hasn't happened yet, fully in the present.

 I tried on all the expectations like clothes.
 Don't feel.
 Don't need.
 Keep quiet.
 Be happy.
 Make others happy.
 I put them layer after layer and when they didn't fit I felt like something was wrong with me.
 Since these are the clothes I've been handed and they don't fit I'll just change myself... maybe I can grow into them.
 It never occurred to me that those costumey, overwhelming, suffocating expectations were the problem to begin with.
 Still, taking them off feels scary... naked, exposed, vulnerable... but also lighter.
 How else can I feel warm sun and cool wind on my skin... maybe this is how I learn to feel human.
 And living fully human is to feel more than hollow happy.
-My purpose here is surely more than to keep quiet pretty... so I keep practicing letting my soul speak up.
+I'm no longer interested in divorcing parts of myself to keep others comfortable... so I keep practicing letting my soul speak up.
 Maybe this is I how to learn to stop apologizing for the shape of me.
 I never dreamed that loving and caring for myself would feel like such an act of defiance!
 But that's exactly what it is.

 Self-Care: Caring for my body, mind, and soul.